SammyShaw/SammyShaw.github.io/_posts/2024-09-24-ACS-Arts-Table.md

 ## Summary
 This project illustrates 1.Getting and cleaning a large dataset, and 2.
 Visualization using Tableau.

-If you would like to skip the coding exercise and just find out [Where do Artists Live?](https://public.tableau.com/app/profile/samuel.shaw2748/viz/WheredoArtistsLive/WheredoArtistsLive) You can click the link, search by artistic discipline, and order by Metro art population or *relative* metro arts population (LQ).
+-- If you would like to skip the coding exercise and just find out [Where do Artists Live?](https://public.tableau.com/app/profile/samuel.shaw2748/viz/WheredoArtistsLive/WheredoArtistsLive) You can click the link, or scroll to the bottom.
+Search by artistic discipline, and order by Metro art population or *relative* metro arts population (LQ).

 The American Community Survey (ACS) is a 1% survey of the U.S. population conducted annually by the U.S. Census Bureau as a complement to the decennial census.
 The ACS adds depth and a broader range of demographic, housing and economic data that census cannot capture.